 “The biggest ongoing trend in tile flooring (including tile for the bathroom) is tile that resembles wood,” concurs The Family Handyman.
 “The wood-look planks come in many styles and colors, and many look incredibly realistic.”

-• Underfoot but not out of mind: Homeowners are more tuned into quality and performance, particularly if they’re spending more money for hardwood and tile, so it’s crucial for builders to pay attention to what’s underneath their flooring.
+Homeowners are more tuned into quality and performance, particularly if they’re spending more money for hardwood and tile, so it’s crucial for builders to pay attention to what’s underneath their flooring.
 The availability of premium sub-floor products means fewer callbacks due to squeaks or cracks.
-LP Legacy®, for example, boasts superior moisture resistance and a combination of strength, stiffness, and density that contributes to better fastener holding and less deflection, for a more solid feel underfoot and less likelihood for nail pops and movement.
+LP Legacy, for example, boasts superior moisture resistance and a combination of strength, stiffness, and density that contributes to better fastener holding and less deflection, for a more solid feel underfoot and less likelihood for nail pops and movement.

 “Our anxiety goes way down when we’re putting hardwood down over Legacy,” Firkus says.

-For more information on LP Legacy premium sub-flooring, visit www.lpcorp.com/legacy.
+For more information about LP Legacy premium sub-flooring, visit lpcorp.com/legacy.